 - Dungog & the Paterson Valley: exploring the landscape with Dr Cameron Archer AM

-- Bolwarra House: private home of Mr Robert Cameron OA & Mrs Paula Cameron: rare book collection
+- Bolwarra House: private home of Mr Robert Cameron AO & Mrs Paula Cameron: rare book collection

 This morning we depart Armidale and travel south along Thunderbolt Way to the Hunter Valley.
 This scenic route takes us from New England’s Northern Tablelands, and weaves over the Great Dividing Range to the verdant rolling farmland around Gloucester.
 We will be travelling through the wild New England Ranges and the foothills of the Barrington Tops, the one-time territory of bushranger Captain Thunderbolt.
 Carson’s Lookout will show this landscape which has been the hideout of other fugitives and has claimed a number of aircraft over the years.
 Graziers have pressed into the accessible areas but much remains wild and inhospitable to all but the hardiest bushwalker.
 Named in honour of Captain Thunderbolt, our journey along the ‘Way’ is best described in the lyrics of Slim Dusty’s Captain Thunderbolt: